leandromoreira/lua-resty-dynacode/README.md

 # Quick Start

-You can find a complete example in the [`usage`](/usage) folder.
+You can find the complete example in the [`usage`](/usage) folder.
 The following steps will guide you through the basic usage:

 Install the library: `luarocks install resty-dynacode`